Bleaklow Summits from Pennine Way

 Data from openweathermap.org

 The best way to Hern Stones is to walk on a bearing, but taking the paths when they appear.
 This area can be quite confusing, and remote, but there are paths on the ground if not on the map.
 Once at Hern Stones, follow the path due north to get to Wain Stones.
 This path runs parallel to the Pennine Way and is a good path.
-Given the correct angle, the Wain Stones look like they are kissing, the kissing stones..
+Given the correct angle, the Wain Stones look like they are kissing, the kissing stones.
 It is a simple walk along the good path to reach Bleaklow Head with the large cairn and stake.
-Bleaklow Head is the highest point on Bleaklow as marked on the OS map at 633m.
+The actual true summit of Bleaklow is a small cairn on top of a peat hagg some 50m east of the large cairn at 633m.
 There are good views to the north over to Black Hill from Bleaklow Hill.(1.5kms.
 40m.
 0hrs.
 40min.)

 There is a path from Bleaklow Head over to Bleaklow Hill and Bleaklow Stones but it is indistinct in many places.
 Starting at Bleaklow Head, follow the path east, keeping to the stakes.
 These stakes, both short and tall, help the navigation to Bleaklow Hill and keep the walker on the right track.
 Bleaklow Hill is not marked with any cairn so you may wish to guess which lump is highest.
 There is a stake below the true top with some large flat stones.
 Continue along the same line of stakes to just south of Bleaklow Stones and then walk north to visit the stones themselves.
 From here the views south draw the eye down the many valleys that feed the Derwent Valley.(2.0kms.
 20m.
 0hrs.
 40min.)